 It goes without saying that caution should be taken to avoid any liposuction risks as we do with all surgical risks.

-This is a 39-year-old female following abdominal etching and VASER liposuction of the flanks, lower back, left breast medial pole tightening, right central pole tightening, right breast fat grafting, and RENUVION skin tightening of the back and breast.
+This is a 39-year-old female following abdominal etching and VASER liposuction of the flanks, lower back, left breast medial pole tightening, right central pole tightening, right breast fat grafting of the back and breast.